renatapirani/Pool-seq-analyses-Anolis-apletophallus/Analyses_INFO.md

 Citation: "Micheletti SJ and SR Narum.
 2018.
 Utility of pooled sequencing for association mapping in nonmodel organisms.
 Molecular Ecology Resources 10.1111/1755-0998.12784"

+The pipeline was performed with 30 threads on the Smithsonian Institution High Performance Computing Cluster (citation: Smithsonian Institution High Performance Computing Cluster.
+Smithsonian Institution)

 # Step 1 - Genome preparation